 International Journal of Offender Therapy and Comparative Criminology, Vol. 49, No. 4, 450-471 (2005)

 Gottfredson and Hirschis general theory has generated an abundance of research examining the effects of low self-control on crime and analogous behaviors.
-Less research, however, has focused on the factors that contribute to the development of low self-control.
 Gottfredson and Hirschi maintain that ineffective parents are the sole cause for the emergence of low self-control.
 At the same time, they disregard the possibility that low self-control has a biological or genetic component.
 This article extends prior research and examines the effects of birth complications and parental involvement on low self-control.
 Using a sample of twin children, the authors find that parental involvement is only weakly and inconsistently related to low self-control.
 On the other hand, although most of the birth complications had no appreciable effect on low self-control, anoxia (oxygen starvation) emerged as the strongest and most consistent predictor of low self-control.

 Parental Efficacy, Self-Control, and Delinquency: a Test of a General Theory of Crime on a Nationally Representative Sample of Youth - Dina Perrone, Christopher J. Sullivan, Travis C. Pratt, Satenik Margaryan